BENCHMARK REPORT

 We call this approach deterministic grounding validation.

 It replaces LLM-as-a-judge in systems where ground truth is available — tool outputs, API responses, database records, retrieved documents.
-Anywhere the source of truth is structured, deterministic checks beat probabilistic ones.
+On structured data, deterministic checks beat probabilistic ones.
+On free-text sources, Stozer transparently reports what it could verify and what it couldn't — giving you a coverage metric instead of a black-box confidence score.

 Stozer is a deterministic grounding validation engine.
 No LLM calls.
 Just rules, evidence, and math.